sagemath/sagewiki_to_gh-2022-10-10/plugins.md

 3) __nonzero__

 These are not allowed in python 3.
-(TO DE REMOVED)
+(TO BE REMOVED)

 == python3_pyx ==